greg-raven/Department-21/_posts/2010-09-27-gentle-thoughts-for-today.md

 If you can smile when things go wrong, you have someone in mind to blame.

-The sole purpose of a child’s middle name is so he can tell when he’s really in trouble.
+The sole purpose of a child's middle name is so he can tell when he's really in trouble.

-Did you ever notice: When you put the 2 words “The” and “IRS” together it spells “Theirs.”
+Did you ever notice: When you put the 2 words "The" and "IRS" together it spells "Theirs."

 Aging: Eventually you will reach a point when you stop lying about your age and start bragging about it.

 Some people try to turn back their odometers.
 Not me, I want people to know why I look this way.
-I’ve traveled a long way and some of the roads weren’t paved.
+I've traveled a long way and some of the roads weren't paved.

 When you are dissatisfied and would like to go back to your youth, think of Algebra.